alexha-90/WeConnect/README.md

 - [ ] Categories menu on new/edit post slides when expanding/collapsing
 - [ ] Uploaded image placement positions and sizes can be optimized
 - [ ] Private messages in portfolio page has no styling
+- [ ] Sticky footer not working.
+Floats up when not enough content on page
 - [ ] Hard to see twitter icon when hovering over results list page
-- [ ] On newPost page, use icons instead of checkboxes for social mediums
-- [ ] Change styling instead of alert after login fail

 ## Potential future features
 * Pull information from respective social medium's API
 * Location field in newPost integrates Google Places autocomplete
 * Profile description and change avatar
 * Filter post results
+* Allocate space for ad banners
+* Private messages should be in conversation format

+## Potential visual improvements
+* On newPost page, use icons instead of checkboxes for social mediums